HTML5 apps offer many advantages over native ones. Web apps are:

-So, if the goal is to integrate PDF viewing into a web app, how can that be done?
+So, if the goal is to integrate a HTML5 PDF viewer into a web app, how can that be done?
 There are a number of approaches, each with pros and cons.
 Keep reading to see what techniques exist, and which might be best for your app.

 - No vector content limits quality at high resolutions,